linkorb/shipyard-cli/README.md

 ```

 ## Deploying the stacks to Docker Swarm
+After the templates are rendered and written to the host, the Shipyard-cli will run `docker compose up` on the target host to deploy the docker swarm stack.

 ## Example Shipyard Chart

-See the [example/shipyard/chart/whoami](example/shipyard/chart/whoami) directory for an example Shipyard Chart.
+See the [example/shipyard/chart/whoami](example/charts/whoami) directory for an example Shipyard Chart.

 ## License